 If candidates are not in this five-year restrictive period, the full price will apply.

 Please note that Healthcare companies or third-party agencies cannot use a delegate’s My ESC account or create a delegate My ESC account for registering their delegates.
 This will result in the cancellation of the registration of your delegate.
 This is Individual Registration only.

 Candidate confirms that this is a purchase 'by myself' as an individual, and the Billing Address is correct.
 Candidate understands that after payment has been made, changes in the invoice details will not be possible.

 NEW: Before paying, candidates have to complete a questionnaire where they must declare the name of their supervisor and provide information on their training.

 Please note that the supervisor does not need to be EACVI-certified.
-Candidates who are looking for a supervisor can refer to the list of certified practitioners.

 Payment and general conditions